Music

 Music is taught progressively across year groups through a detailed knowledge and skills progression document.
 This ensures prior learning is revisited, consolidated and embedded.

-We enhance our curriculum through resources endorsed by the Hull Music Hub, providing pupils — particularly disadvantaged pupils — with access to classical composers, local musical heritage and music beyond their everyday experience.
+We enhance our curriculum through music teachers from the Remarkable Arts music service who provide pupils — particularly disadvantaged pupils — with access to instrument tuition, classical composers, Makaton signing singing assemblies, local musical heritage and music beyond their everyday experience.

-Subject-specific vocabulary is displayed and revisited regularly in classrooms to support retention and confident use in both verbal and written responses.
+Subject-specific vocabulary is revisited regularly in classrooms to support retention and confident use in both verbal and written responses.

 Reading strengthens music learning through song lyrics, listening activities, composer studies and reading musical notation.
 Where appropriate, meaningful cross-curricular links are planned through a themed approach to deepen understanding and vocabulary acquisition.

-Assessment is ongoing and informed through observation, performance outcomes and ‘3 Key Questions’, which assess pupils’ understanding, interpretation and application of musical knowledge.
+Assessment is ongoing and informed through observation, performance outcomes and assessments, which assess pupils’ understanding, interpretation and application of musical knowledge.

 Impact